 Staff Training

-Don’t forget that you will need to train your employees.
-This could take a few weeks depending on the complexity of the solution.
+Don’t forget that you will need to train your employees, and paying for this will impact the cost of implementing telehealth systems for your business too.
+This could take a few weeks, depending on the complexity of the solution.

 Besides theory-based training, you are advised to carry out live tests with patients.
 Are you going to conduct the training in-house, or is it going to be conducted by training vendors?